jordonbigelow/Game-Development-Procedures-and-Documentation/Godot-Setup.md

 Ok, you downloaded a game engine and you're ready to get started?!
 I'd recommend taking a short tutorial into how GDScript works
 - This is the language the the game engine uses.
 It's a lot like Python and very easy to read and learn.
 Very recommended for beginners to development.

+You can follow this tutorial to understand the basics of GDScript [very fun tutorial](https://www.gdquest.com/learn-to-code-from-zero/)
+- It's very gamified so it doesn't take too long to get through.
+It's also built with Godot!
+Fun little fact.

 You can download my tutorial project that I build and interact with the engine and look at all the bits here on my repo on github!
 [Twisted's Godot Tutorial Github Link](https://github.com/jordonbigelow/Godot-Platformer-Tutorial)
 - All you need to do is download this folder, and then use the import project option in Godot and boom, you have your first working Game that you can interact with all yourself!